rahultrada/Sarcasm_Detection/README.md

 # Sarcasm detection

-Project report for UCL's Statistical NLP module, spring 2020 - Sarcasm detection in text
+Project report for UCL's Statistical NLP module, spring 2020 - Comparing the performance of various model architectures on sarcasm detection in text